Beverly Gooden

-Beverly Gooden is an African American writer and social activist known for her groundbreaking work in domestic violence, victimology, and women's health, who created the Why I Stayed hashtag (#WhyIStayed) and movement in 2014.
+Beverly Gooden is an African American writer and social activist known for her work in domestic violence, victimology, and women's health, who created the Why I Stayed hashtag (#WhyIStayed) and movement in 2014.
 Her writing has appeared in The New York Times, the U.S. Office on Women's Health, and NBC's Today.

 Early life and education

 Born in Cleveland, Ohio, Beverly lived in foster care until being adopted by the Gooden family as a child.
 As a sophomore at Hampton University, she was selected as a media scholar with the Summer Research Opportunities Program at the University of Iowa and researched the connection between alcohol advertisements and teen drinking and driving.
 During her junior year, she interned with the Scripps Howard Foundation Wire as a reporter on Capitol Hill, covering the Iraqi prisoner abuse scandal and NCAA recruiting reform.
 In 2005, she graduated with a bachelor's degree in journalism and communications.
 She went on to attend Loyola University Chicago and graduated with a master's degree in social justice in 2009.